apollo

 FAQs

 Glipizide+metformin promotes insulin secretion from the beta cells of the pancreas and reduces the glucose output from the liver.
-It works by reducing the sugar production by cells in the liver and delays sugar absorption from the intestines.
+It works by reducing the sugar production by cells in the liver and delaying sugar absorption from the intestines.

-You are not recommended to stop taking Glipizide+metformin on your own as discontinuing Glipizide+metformin suddenly may cause recurring symptoms or worsen the condition.
+You are not recommended to stop taking Glipizide+metformin on your own, as discontinuing Glipizide+metformin suddenly may cause recurring symptoms or worsen the condition.
 However, if you experience any difficulty while taking Glipizide+metformin, please consult your doctor so that alternative medicine may be prescribed.

-Glipizide+metformin may increase the risk of low blood sugar levels, especially with alcohol intake, exercise more than usual, and delay or missing snacks or meals.
+Glipizide+metformin may increase the risk of low blood sugar levels, especially with alcohol intake, exercise more than usual, and delay or miss snacks or meals.
 However, if you experience any signs of low blood pressure, such as dizziness, nausea, light-headedness, dehydration or fainting, please consult a doctor.

 Take Glipizide+metformin as advised by your doctor.
 Swallow it as a whole with a glass of water.
 Do not break, crush or chew it.